dtonhofer/MunicipalitiesOfLuxembourg/README.md

 ![OpenJUMP GIS attribute view](https://raw.github.com/dtonhofer/MunicipalitiesOfLuxembourg/master/images/Attributes.png "OpenJUMP GIS attribute view")

-   * You may want to write the data loaded to a PostGIS table.
+   * You may want to write the loaded data to a PostGIS table.
+For this, you must have a properly running and configured PostgreSQL server with the PostGIS extension.
 Right-click on the layer you want to save, then select "Save Dataset As".
 Set the format to "PostGIS table (new)".
-You can add a separate primary key column, or alter the table afterwards by declaring column "ID" as primary key.
+Fill in the server's coordinates.
+Fill in the name of the target table - to avoid running into problems and having to use quotes in PostgreSQL queries, I recommend using lowercase letters only for the table name.
+Unfortunately there is no option to force PostGIS to lowercase column names.
+You can add a separate primary key column (tick the appropriate box), or alter the table afterwards by declaring column "id" as primary key, like so:
+       1 ALTER TABLE polygones_luxembourg DROP COLUMN gid;
+       2 CREATE UNIQUE INDEX pollux_idx ON polygones_luxembourg("ID"); (See [Create Index](http://www.postgresql.org/docs/9.3/static/sql-createindex.html))
+       3 ALTER TABLE polygones_luxembourg ADD PRIMARY KEY USING INDEX pollux_idx; (See [Alter Table](http://www.postgresql.org/docs/9.3/static/sql-altertable.html))

 Fixes to and Problems with the original OSM data
 ------------------------------------------------